-- 4.3.1.1. a This policy plays a part in "conserving the character of the village as an attractive, safe community" by identifying particular vistas and viewpoints that should be conserved from both complete loss or partial intrusion by unsympathetic lighting, tree-screeningor other objects constructed in the near-field of the vista. - 1-1b Certain vistas, visible from publicly-accessible land, should be retained unobstructed.
-Based on the Village Design Statement^{B18} which advised "protect vistas that contribute to the character and attractiveness of Cottenham" and feedback during plan preparation, the vistas identified in figure 6 are particularly valued.
+1-1a This policy plays a part in "conserving the character of the village as an attractive, safe community" by identifying particular vistas and viewpoints that should be conserved from both complete loss or partial intrusion by unsympathetic lighting, tree-screening or other objects constructed in the near-field of the vista.

+- 1-1b Certain vistas, visible from publicly-accessible land, should be retained unobstructed.

-Viewpoints 1 and 2 include the Grade 1 Listed All saints' Church; 3 to 6 are relatively unspoilt open inward-facing views of the village edge; while 7 and 8 are characteristic outward "big-sky" views.
+Based on the Village Design Statement^{B18} which advised "protect vistas that contribute to the character and attractiveness of Cottenham" and feedback during plan preparation, the vistas identified in figure 6 are particularly valued. - 1-1c Viewpoints 1 and 2 include the Grade 1 Listed All Saints' Church; 3 to 6 are relatively unspoilt open inward-facing views of the village edge; while 7 and 8 are characteristic outward "big-sky" views.